cloudfoundry/groot-windows/README.md

 go build
 ```

-It generates a `garden-windows.exe` in the current directory.
+It generates a `groot-windows.exe` in the current directory.

 ## Usage